apache/nuttx/configs/demo9s12ne64/README.txt

 	  in this configuration: pages 3e, 3d, then 3f will appear as a contiguous address space in memory.

+  HCS12 Sub-system support

+	CONFIG_HCS12_SCI0
+	CONFIG_HCS12_SCI1

   HCS12 specific device driver settings:

-	CONFIG_SCIO_SERIAL_CONSOLE - selects the SCIO for the console and ttys0 (default is the UART0).
+	CONFIG_SCIn_SERIAL_CONSOLE - selects SCIn for the console and ttys0
+	  (default is the SCI0).

-	CONFIG_SCIO_RXBUFSIZE - Characters are buffered as received.
+	CONFIG_SCIn_RXBUFSIZE - Characters are buffered as received.
 	   This specific the size of the receive buffer

-	CONFIG_SCIO_TXBUFSIZE - Characters are buffered before
+	CONFIG_SCIn_TXBUFSIZE - Characters are buffered before
 	   being sent.
 This specific the size of the transmit buffer

-	CONFIG_SCIO_BAUD - The configure BAUD of the UART.
+	CONFIG_SCIn_BAUD - The configure BAUD of the UART.

-	CONFIG_SCIO_BITS - The number of bits.
+	CONFIG_SCIn_BITS - The number of bits.
 Must be either 7 or 8.

-	CONFIG_SCIO_PARTIY - 0=no parity, 1=odd parity, 2=even parity, 3=mark 1, 4=space 0
+	CONFIG_SCIn_PARTIY - 0=no parity, 1=odd parity, 2=even parity, 3=mark 1, 4=space 0

-	CONFIG_SCIO_2STOP - Two stop bits
+	CONFIG_SCIn_2STOP - Two stop bits

 Configurations
 ^^^^^^^^^^^^^^